Psychotic depression: Antipsychotic medications

 There is insufficient evidence to determine if treatment with antipsychotic medications alone is effective.
 Olanzapine may be an effective monotherapy in psychotic depression, although there is evidence that it is ineffective for depressive symptoms as a monotherapy; and olanzapine/fluoxetine is more effective.
 Quetiapine monotherapy may be particularly helpful in psychotic depression since it has both antidepressant and antipsychotic effects and a reasonable tolerability profile compared to other atypical antipsychotics.
 The current drug-based treatments of psychotic depression are reasonably effective but can cause side effects, such as nausea, headaches, dizziness, and weight gain.

-Electroconvulsive therapy (ECT)
+Electroconvulsive therapy

 In modern practice of ECT a therapeutic clonic seizure is induced by electric current via electrodes placed on a person under general anesthesia.
 Despite much research the exact mechanism of action of ECT is still not known.
 ECT carries the risk of temporary cognitive deficits (e.g., confusion, memory problems), in addition to the burden of repeated exposures to general anesthesia.

+Repetitive Transcranial Magnetic Stimulation (rTMS)

+Repetitive Transcranial magnetic stimulation (rTMS) is a noninvasive neurotherapy, a form of brain stimulation in which a changing magnetic field is used to induce an electric current at a specific area of the brain through electromagnetic induction.
+The exact mechanism of action of rTMS is still unknown.
+There is insufficient research to suggest that rTMS is effective in treating psychotic depression, with most evidence finding it is less effective for psychotic depression when compared to non-psychotic depression.
+Some studies have found the rTMS can induce psychotic symptoms, such as delusions, although these symptoms normally self-resolve after discontinuing treatment.